aseriousbiz/abbot-docs/src/playbooks/template-language.md

 We provide a template "context", which is a set of variables that you can use in your templates.
 Many of these variables are objects that have their own properties, which you can access using dot notation.
-For example `{{trigger.outputs.channel.name}}` will be replaced with the name of the channel that triggered the playbook.
+For example `{{trigger.outputs.channel.name}}` will be replaced with the name of the channel that triggered the Playbook.

 ## Template Context